Nehonix-Team/XyPriss/docs/api-reference.md

 -   `onRouteError`: Triggered when an unhandled error occurs.
 -   `onRateLimit`: Triggered when a client hits a rate limit.

+### Plugin Data Masking

+For security reasons, XyPriss automatically masks sensitive request data in plugin hooks to prevent unauthorized interception.

+**Masked Fields:**

+-   `req.body`
+-   `req.query`
+-   `req.cookies`
+-   `req.params`

+When accessed within a plugin hook, these fields return a security warning string instead of the actual data.
+This ensures that sensitive user information is only processed by the core application logic.

+For more details, see the **[Plugin Data Masking Guide](./PLUGIN_DATA_MASKING.md)**.

 For detailed documentation and examples, see the **[Core Hooks Guide](./CORE_HOOKS.md)**.

 ---